uow-statistics/Brownian.jl/README.md

 rand(p, rtype=:chol)
 ```

-To simulate fractional Gaussian noise with the same Hurst index, try
+To simulate fractional Gaussian noise with the same Hurst index,

 ```
 # Using the Davies-Harte algorithm